-Every web site owner has heard of it much and come across many lengthy articles on how to do it.
+Every website owner has heard of it much and comes across many lengthy articles on how to do it.
 But do they realize why A/B testing is so important personally for them?
 Probably, not.

 This article provides answers to all the questions about A/B testing you might ask.